Changes In Blood Pressure After Exercise – Should You Worry?

 Dodds confirms, “Blood pressure should stay elevated for around 2 hours after exercise, so it’s important to wait at least this long.
 So, to understand and compare your blood pressure readings, check your blood pressure before starting to exercise.
 Check your BP again during exercise and, finally, take a reading two to three hours after exercise.
 You will see a spike in your blood pressure during exercise.
 However, it will come back to normal levels after 2-3 hours.

 You may think that since exercising increases blood pressure, it might not be safe to exercise if someone has hypertension.
-That is why experts recommend only a few safe exercises for people with hypertension.
+That is why experts recommend only a few safe exercises to lower blood pressure for people with hypertension.
 What are they?
 Scroll down to find out.

 Safe Exercises For People With Hypertension

 “Although it depends on the individual and you should always consult your doctor, most people with high blood pressure are perfectly capable of safely performing exercises such as running, cycling, swimming, or weight training as long as they make a conscious effort not to overexert themselves and to stop if they start feeling nauseous or lightheaded,” advises Scarfo.
 “For these reasons, it is a good idea to stick with light to moderate intensity workouts rather than heavy ones until you have a better idea of what your body can handle,” he says.
-In other words, you may do the following endurance exercises if you have high blood pressure:
+You may do the following endurance exercises if you have high blood pressure, which are also considered some of the best exercises for heart health:

 Shivangi Singh, a lifestyle blogger, recounts how she managed her blood pressure levels by making minor changes in her diet and lifestyle.
 She made brisk walking, swimming, or cycling a part of her routine.
 She writes, “Regular exercise helped me maintain a healthy weight, reduce stress, and improve cardiovascular health (i).”